Obbi Oularé: Watford

-On 1 September 2015, Oularé signed for Premier League side Watford for an undisclosed fee rumored to be around £6m on a five-year contract.
+On 1 September 2015, Oularé signed for Premier League side Watford for an undisclosed fee rumored to be around £6 million on a five-year contract.
 He made his debut for the club in an FA Cup tie against Newcastle United on 9 January 2016.
 He was substituted at half time.

 He made his Premier League debut, against Swansea City in a 1–0 Watford defeat, coming on as a substitute for Valon Behrami in the 87th minute.

 Barnsley

 On 26 July 2021, Oularé signed a three-year contract with EFL Championship side Barnsley.
 On 1 February 2022, Oularé returned to his native Belgium by joining Belgian First Division B side RWD Molenbeek on loan for the remainder of the 2021–22 season.

+Lierse

+On 25 May 2023, Oularé agreed to move to Lierse Kempenzonen on a two-year contract.